1154046/AI-using-Node.js/README.md

 3. Xcode (MacOS only - ``` $ xcode-select --install ```)

 ## Step 1: IBM Cloud Login
-Sign up for your IBM Cloud account / Login to your existing Account – https://ibm.biz/BdfG7A
+Sign up for your IBM Cloud account / Login to your existing Account – https://ibm.biz/BdfG7A.
+IBM Cloud offers a range of services, which include the IBM Machine Learning instance that can be provisioned from here : (https://cloud.ibm.com/catalog/services/machine-learning).
+Have a quick look at how to get started here: (https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/ml-overview.html).

+## Additional Note: This project emulates the work done by the IBM MAX project- https://github.com/1154046/MAX-Object-Detector-Web-App.

+You can have a quick look at the demo without going through the repo from here: http://max-object-detector.codait-prod-41208c73af8fca213512856c7a09db52-0000.us-east.containers.appdomain.cloud/app/

 ## Step 2: Clone the Repo